lgrcia/nuance/README.md

 - When correlated noises are present in the data (e.g. stellar variability or instrumental systematics)
 - For space-based or sparse ground-based observations
 - To effectively find transits in light curves from multiple instruments
+- To use GPUs for fast transit searches

 Documentation at [nuance.readthedocs.io](https://nuance.readthedocs.io)